-Georgia senator says he's not worried about his state losing film business over unconstitutional abortion ban
+Georgia senator says he's not worried about his state losing film business over abortion ban

 "Life is precious and we're called to protect it at any stage, as long as it's there." he said during the Fox interview.
 "This is not a radical right or a liberal left issue here in Georgia.
 It's a moral issue and I think the people of Georgia have spoken."

 But before the bill goes into effect January 1, 2020, it's likely to face challenges to its constitutionality.
-Federal court have overturned heartbeat bills in Iowa and North Dakota.
+Federal courts have overturned heartbeat bills in Iowa and North Dakota.
 But conservative lawmakers continue to push the bills.

 Mississippi, Ohio, Kentucky, and Arkansas have also passed heartbeat bills this year, as part of a bid to bring up abortion before the Supreme Court.
 The high court has long held that the landmark 1973 Roe v.
 Wade grants women the right to abortion.

-Note: Correction: The headline of this story has been updated to reflect that Georgia's abortion bill has not been deemed unconstitutional.